Samanq/SampleProjects/CSharpSamples/CSharpSolutions/SpanSample/README.md

 ---

 ## Comparing a string.
 (Case 05)
-We can also use Span when we need to compare strings or looking for some characters inside them.<br>
+We can also use Span when we need to compare strings or look for some characters inside them.<br>

 ![Case05](assets/images/Case05.png)